Ōikari Tsuyoshi: Retirement from sumo

 Ōikari's danpatsu-shiki or official retirement ceremony was held in the ground floor of the Ryōgoku Kokugikan on May 28, 2005 with 230 invited guests including former ōzeki Musōyama.
 He has remained in sumo as a coach at Isenoumi stable under the elder name of Kabutoyama Oyakata.
 He has worked as a trainer and instructor in the sumo school for new recruits.

 Fighting style

 Ōikari was a pusher/thruster (tsuki/oshi) whose favourite techniques were oshi dashi (push out), tsuki otoshi (thrust over) and hiki otoshi (pull down).

-Family
+Personal life

-He was married in March 2004.
-His son Chugo Saito (斎藤 忠剛) was born in 2006 and has competed in primary school amateur sumo at the Wanpaku Tournament (Grade 4 in 2016 and Grade 5 in 2017).
+Ōikari was married in March 2004.
+His elder son Seigō Saito (born 2005) joined Isenoumi stable in January 2023 under the shikona of Wakaikari and reached the jūryō division in November 2024.
+Upon his promotion to the top division in July 2025 he changed his ring name to Fujinokawa.

+Ōikari's younger son, Chūgō Saito (born 2006), won a gold medal in Junior Sumo World Championships in 2023 as part of the Japan team.
+After a successful amateur career, Chūgō qualified as a sandanme tsukedashi, becoming the first professional sumo recruit to be able to access the revised form of this status since its reform in September 2023.
+Chūgō turned professional in December 2024, joining Isenoumi stable.
+After passing sumo's physical examination the following month it was decided that Chūgō's shikona would be Ikarigata, taking the kanji characters from both his father and brother.